qml.pauli

 observables_to_binary_matrix(observables[, ...])

-Converts a list of Pauli words to the binary vector representation and yields a row matrix of the binary vectors.
+Converts a list of Pauli words into a matrix where each row is the binary vector (symplectic) representation of the observables.

 optimize_measurements(observables[, ...])